ferds003/ferds003.github.io/_projects/2023 LBYMF3H.md

 The scanned data from the LiDAR is processed using Autodesk Meshmixer, a 3D modeling software offering "a variety of tools and features for 3D modeling and digital sculpting," including mesh repair and Boolean operations.
 The final CAD file is imported into Ultimaker Cura, a slicing software, "for simulation of the 3D printing process and to generate the toolpaths for the layers of the output print."
 While the project focused on simulation, the students considered printer models and filament materials.

-The process involved adjusting the size of the 3D CAD object to fit the simulated printer (Ultimaker S4) and using Cura to generate G-codes for the extruder's tool path. <mark> The project successfully created a simulated 3D model of a classmate's face, demonstrating the potential of 3D printing for customization and complex geometries.
-However, the report acknowledges challenges in maintaining consistent print quality due to printer calibrations and the need for user knowledge of technology, materials, and software. </mark>
+The process involved adjusting the size of the 3D CAD object to fit the simulated printer (Ultimaker S4) and using Cura to generate G-codes for the extruder's tool path.
+The project successfully `created a simulated 3D model of a model face`, demonstrating the potential of 3D printing for customization and complex geometries.
+However, the report acknowledges challenges in maintaining consistent print quality due to printer calibrations and the need for user knowledge of technology, materials, and software.

-The students suggest that future projects should focus on **capturing finer details** and **minimizing movement** during the scanning process to improve model accuracy, noting that "to be able to have better results, the group would like to recommend that the human model should avoid any movement to properly capture small details like the angle of the mouth and have a more accurate output of the model."
+The students suggest that future projects should focus on `capturing finer details` and `minimizing movement` during the scanning process to improve model accuracy, noting that "to be able to have better results, the group would like to recommend that the human model should avoid any movement to properly capture small details like the angle of the mouth and have a more accurate output of the model."

 - Project: 3D scanning and printing simulation.
 - Tools: iPad Pro (LiDAR), Meshmixer, Ultimaker Cura.